jusito/docker-teamspeak-ranksystem/README.md

 ## Prepare a mysql container
 1. Choose mysql container name `--name "Teamspeak_Ranksystem_Database"`
 2. Choose a secure root password `-e MYSQL_ROOT_PASSWORD="MySecurePassword"`
-3. Choose hostname under which the database is locally accessible `--hostname "ranksystemdb.docker.local"`
-4. Fill in your selected details and run the following to start a database.
+3. Fill in your selected details and run the following to start a database.

 ```
 docker run -d \